-Having attended more than 200 games, Groundhopper Paul has a lot of experience buying tickets for English soccer.
-Here are his tips for getting Premier League tickets and more.
+Having attended more than 250 games, Groundhopper Soccer Guides has a lot of experience buying tickets for Premier League and other English soccer games.
+Here are our tips for buying Premier League tickets and more.

 This is the simplest and most obvious route for tickets, but there are still some things to know, like how clubs allocate tickets.
 Basically, they start with season ticket holders, then members (more on that in a moment), then the general public gets a shot.
 But many games never even make it to the “general sale” stage — especially at the big Premier League clubs.